 The technology sector has been the stock market’s premier source of returns this century.
-Wall Street believes that will continue to be the case for the foreseeable future for many reasons, not the least of which is artificial intelligence (AI).
+Wall Street believes that will continue to be the case for the foreseeable future for many reasons, among them artificial intelligence and space exploration.

 No matter where you look, you’re bound to see growing signs of not just AI, but numerous technologies creeping into every aspect of your life.
 We’ve all been carrying smartphones for years—but now, we’re in the age of industrial companies hocking smart fridges, retailers using robotics and AI to optimize their supply chains, and utility companies leaning on the “smart grid” to deliver electricity more reliably.

-All of that means more money flowing into the technology sector, whether it’s the companies delivering these wondrous solutions, or the companies that build the hardware necessary to run those solutions.
+All of that means more money flowing into the technology sector, where companies are producing the hardware, software, and services necessary to power countless tech solutions.
 And while you could make concentrated bets on one or two stocks, technology exchange-traded funds (ETFs) allow you to leverage the sector’s growth without knowing exactly which companies will end up on top of the heap.

-Read on as I introduce you to some of the market’s best tech ETFs.
+Read on as I introduce you to my recently updated list of the market’s best tech ETFs.

 Disclaimer: This article does not constitute individualized investment advice.
 Individual securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.